mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 </details>
 <hr/>

 :question: 3.
-Show all state parks that have camping set to Yes and neighbor set to Y State Park.
+Show all state parks that have camping set to Yes AND neighbor set to Y State Park.

 <details>